timothypratley/happygapi/README.md

-# happygapi
+# HappyGAPI

-A Clojure library with source generated functions for using Google APIs.
+A Clojure library with source generated functions for using Google APIs (gsheets etc).

 ## Rationale

+Using the Java Client is a painful exercise in object construction.
+Building REST calls manually is time consuming and error prone.
+HappyGAPI generates source code that defines functions for calling GAPI, so you don't have to!
+The discovery based approach is inspired by [clj-gapi](https://github.com/ianbarber/clj-gapi).

+The advantages of generating source code are:

 1. Navigate to source
 2. See all available resources and methods